projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

    .. note::

-      Adjust this to your uuid and PARTUUID for the root= parameter with ``blkid`` command (or use the device node directly).
+      Adjust this to your UUID and PARTUUID for the root= parameter using the ``blkid`` command (or use the device node directly).

       Update the kernel name if you used a different name as the source for your Service VM kernel.